 Phase 1: Cost Considerations

 Translation costs are generally low in the Manual phase.
 Existing resources are leveraged, such as with employees who are fluent or native in another language.
 Of course, this resource is not always going to be at your fingertips.
 Keep in mind that handling translation in-house introduces manual and tedious copying and pasting processes, making it difficult and slow to manage translation efforts and potentially delaying a translation schedule.
 Not having a centralized approach to handling translations can leave businesses vulnerable to losing market share to better-organized competitors.
-It is strongly advised that you continue to outsource in this step, as it can be hard to take the baton.
+It is strongly advised that you continue to utilize a professional translation company in this step, as it can be hard to take the baton.

 Phase 2: Automated